pcheek13/MorningMirror/README.md

 The default configuration keeps the clock in the top center, MMM-DailyWeatherPrompt in the top-left, the lightweight MMM-WIFI indicator in the top-right, the compliments module in the middle-center region, and MMM-DynamicWeather rendering full-screen weather effects.
 A new MMM-HamburgerMenu floats in the `bottom_right` region with a three-line toggle that opens a compact panel for touch-friendly controls.
 Set your OpenWeatherMap API key in `MMM-DynamicWeather` and optionally prefill `location` for `MMM-DailyWeatherPrompt` if you do not want the on-screen prompt.

 Use the hamburger toggle to reveal shortcuts.
 The built-in settings gear broadcasts `OPEN_SETTINGS_PANEL` so any module listening for configuration updates can react, and the profile field lets you enter a name that saves locally and pushes `PROFILE_UPDATED` to the compliments module.
 Add more menu entries by extending `extraButtons` in the hamburger menu config without editing the module source.

+The settings drawer now includes an adjustable auto sleep timer (enter 0 to disable) plus a checkbox that controls whether the compliments module shows its brief wake greeting.
+Both values are persisted locally so they survive refreshes and keep their state unless you wipe the browser storage or reimage the Pi.

 The Wi-Fi indicator automatically appears for 30 seconds after boot or wake and stays visible whenever the connection is weak or missing, disappearing on its own once the link looks healthy.